Capital City Fellows Program

 To be eligible to participate in the Capital City Fellows Program, applicants must meet the following criteria:

-- Ideal candidates have graduated within the last two years
+- Ideal candidates have graduated within the last two to three years

 - 3.5 GPA required, waivers can be granted in exceptional cases